freshworks/crayons/www/css-utils/card/readme.md

 # Card

 Cards are usually container elements.
 They dont have functionality on their own.
-So, instead of adding them as components, SASS mixins and CSS classes are exposed to create cards easily when creating components.
+So, instead of adding them as components, CSS classes are exposed to create cards easily when creating components.

+To apply card css utils, we can use 'fw-card-#{$elevation}'

+*#{$elevation} can be from 0-3.*

-## Sample - card with interactive component - Variation 1
+## Sample - card with interactive component
 ```html live
   <template>
     <div>